-Paull Holme Tower is now a 30ft high, 3 storey ruin.
+Paull Holme Tower is now a 30 feet high, 3 storey ruin on the north bank of the River Humber.
 It is all that remains of a 15th century fortified manor house which once had a moat, a portcullis and crenellations.
 Archaeological evidence, the 1672 hearth tax returns, early 19th century maps and the location of the moat (now filled in) all indicate that this was a much larger house with two towers and a range in-between.
 Its similarity to Kirby Muxloe Castle and Hussey Tower suggests that it dates from around 1450-1480.
-The recently formed Paull Holme Preservation Society aims to restore the tower and open it to the public.

 |Paull, Hull HU12 8AX|